textpattern/textpattern-toolbelt/README.md

 5. Version numbers are reported correctly throughout.
 6. The High Diagnostics panel reports everything correctly.
 7. Public tags provide expected output.
-8. Runs on as many versions of PHP, MySQL (or off-brand equivalents), Apache, Nginx.
+8. Runs on as many versions of PHP, MySQL (and own-brand equivalents), Apache, Nginx.
 9. Interface UI strings are all assigned English labels.
 10. Left over files that need deleting.